Flag of Pennsylvania: Current flag (1907–present)

+Variants

+On January 13 1917, during the contraction of the Hotel Pennsylvania a unique state flag was made for the lobby.
+It was similar to the state flag but with the words "Penn-Harris" below the coat of arms.

+On January 15 1917, state outline flags to be flown from schools with approval from the Broad of Education.
+They were described to be 3 x 4 feet with the coat of arms in white and gold.

 Criticism and attempts to change the flag

 The Pennsylvania flag has been criticized for the complexity of its design, and its inability to stand out from other similar state flags across the US.
 Several attempts have been made by the Pennsylvania legislature and the public to address these criticisms by changing or altering the flag.

 2001 NAVA Survey

 In 2001, the North American Vexillological Association surveyed 100 of its members and 337 members of the general public on the designs of the 72 U.S. state, U.S. territorial and Canadian provincial flags.
 The survey ranked Pennsylvania's flag 57th out of the 72, with a score of 3.69 on a scale of 0 to 10.
 Its low ranking was attributed to both the complexity of the coat of arms on its design, and its inability to stand out among a sea of similar “seal on a bedsheet” designs common to more than half of U.S. state flags.